beneverard/my-online-cookbook/src/recipes/veggie-curry.md

 ### Prepping

-Portions of 250g can frozen, and re-heated in the microwave until piping hot throughout.
+Portions can frozen and re-heated in the microwave until piping hot throughout.

 ### Notes

-- 600g portion for family meal is ideal
+- 700g portion for family meal is ideal